Ananya1402/Multi_Agent_RAG_With_FastMCP/README.md

 ### FastMCP Integration

-The Todo service is implemented as a **FastMCP 2.0 server** with tools exposed via the MCP protocol:
+The Todo service is implemented as a **FastMCP 3.x server** with tools exposed via the MCP protocol.
+Todos are persisted in **PostgreSQL** via SQLAlchemy:

 - `create_task` — Create a new todo item
 - `list_tasks` — List all tasks (with filter)